dcrodman/tethealla2.0/README.md

 generated the build files for.
 You should see one library (libtethealla.a) and (eventually) three server executables - patch_sever, login_server, and ship_server.
 Each should be run individually and configured with the instructions provided...as soon as I write them.
 And figure out what configuration they need.

+Note that if you're using Xcode (or another IDE) as the generator to edit or build the project, you may need to explicitly edit your linker's library and include paths.
+These will likely be /usr/local/lib and /usr/local/include respectively if on *nix and you installed the libraries to your system.